 Medium – Measurement: 6.49 * 6.47 * 3.94 mm

 An extremely thick girdle causes excessive weight retention which is hidden from sight after mounting.
 This is also one of the reasons why 2 stones with similar carat weight can face up completely different and have stark physical dimensions from each other.

-Did you know that GIA’s grading system will actually penalize and downgrade the diamond’s cut rating because of the girdle thickness it has?
-Using the 2 examples above for reference, the cut grade of the diamond on the left was graded as Fair while the one on the right received an excellent rating.
+Did you know that GIA’s grading system will penalize and downgrade the diamond’s cut rating because of the girdle thickness it has?
+Using the 2 examples above as references, the cut grade of the diamond on the left was graded as Fair while the one on the right received an excellent rating.

 Note: This table is only applicable for round diamonds.
 Source: Culet And Girdle Assessment, GIA

-It is acceptable for diamond shapes such as the heart, pear or marquise to have thicker girdle thicknesses at the locations of the pointed edges.
-In this case, the extra thickness provides additional strength and acts as protection against chipping.
+It is perfectly OK for diamond shapes such as the heart, pear or marquise to have thicker girdle thicknesses at the locations of the pointed edges.
+In this case, the extra thickness provides additional strength and acts as a form of protection against chipping.

 The girdle thickness increases near the tips of this marquise shaped diamond.